tomc944/AdventurerCollective/README.md

 ### Phase 3: Lists/Activities (2 days)

 Phase 3 adds organization to the Adventures.
-Adventures can belong to a List, which has its own `Index` view.
-Create JSON API for Lists.
+Adventures can belong to a List, which has its own `ListIndex` view.
+Within the `ListInded` view there will be `ListIndexItem`s which contain all of the functionality of an individual list.vCreate JSON API for Lists.
 Adventures can also now be tagged with multiple activities.
 Users can bring up adventures in a separate `SearchIndex` view by searching for their tags.

 [Details][phase-three]